peyoot/pvpn/README.md

 TCP 8443  :  openvpn over stunnel, this is the port that stunnel4 service listen on UDP 500,4500:  These two used by ipsec VPN.

-Scripts currently only support ubuntu 16.04 or 18.04 After installation, to start the vpn in client PC:
+Scripts currently only support ubuntu 16.04 or 18.04, 20.04
+After installation, to start the vpn in client PC:
 For example in Linux PC:
 For openvpn in ubuntu 18.04:  sudo systemctl start openvpn-client@client For strongswan ipsec: ipsec up pvpn

+Change Log:
+2020/9/11 Now enable webfs access with default username and password (pvpn:download), For manually download you'll need to input username and password to avoid vulnerable, you can change default username and password in webfsd.conf

 To do list:
 ----